-One year has passed since the Belgian legislation adopted the European Directive on non-financial information for large companies.
+Two years have passed since the Belgian legislator adopted the European Directive on non-financial information for large companies.
 Aside from regulatory compliance, why should your company publish its non-financials?
 Who is reading this information and what are the advantages?

 In Belgium it has been exactly one year since it became mandatory for large organisations to report non-financial information.
 During the first couple of months, we noticed three types of reactions.
 One group of companies sighed deeply: “more work to do”.
 Another, more reporting-savvy, group couldn’t be bothered as the new legislation, aimed at raising the non-financial reporting bar, didn’t even come near their current practices: “we have already been reporting about these topics for ages!”
 The last group raised their eyebrows: “why would I need to report on my environmental and social performance?”